robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

         import {initial_sidebar_assembly} from './initial-sidebar.js';

-### Step 5d: Load/Register the initial sidebar Assembly Module
+## Load/Register the initial sidebar Assembly Module

 Next, within your *app.js* file, within the *DOMContentLoaded* callback, we load and register